mario-lemes/moltyjs/README.md

 // {UpdateResult} || Error
 ```

+Updating a document support all the [update operators](https://docs.mongodb.com/v3.4/reference/operator/update/) from MongoDB

 ## Aggregate

 Aggregation operations group values from multiple documents together, and can perform a variety of operations on the grouped data to return a single result.